apache/kylin/website/_dev/howto_docs.md

 	* `gem install jekyll jekyll-multiple-languages kramdown rouge`
 	* __Note__: Some specific version of jekyll and jekyll-multiple-languages does not work together (I got a "undefined method" error with jekyll 3.0.1 and jekyll-multiple-languages 2.0.3).
 In that case, `jekyll 2.5.3` and `jekyll-multiple-languages 1.0.8` is the known working version.
         * eg. Use `gem install jekyll --version "=2.5.3"` to install a specific version.
+	* __Note__: For Mac user, if gem install raise error like this 'ERROR:  While executing gem ...
+(Gem::FilePermissionError)'.
+To solve this problem you can use 'brew install ruby', then restart you terminal.
 3. And optionally any markdown editor you prefer

 Below is a gem list that works.
 Stick to these versions if jekyll installation becomes a problem.